awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

  The following example shows a policy configured by AccountA that allows AccountB to assume a role\.
-This policy must be applied to the service role for CodePipeline \(`AWS-CodePipeline-Service`\)\.
+This policy must be applied to the service role for CodePipeline \(`CodePipeline_Service_Role`\)\.
 For more information about how to apply policies to roles in IAM, see [Modifying a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing.html)\.
 In the following example, `012ID_ACCOUNT_B` is the ARN for AccountB:

 ```
 {